 Regarding complexity, rendering and decoding frame rates for MIV content were measured for Windows and Android platforms in [R5].
 The results show that the developed platform can decode V3C content in real time on both Windows and Android.
 Evaluation of battery consumption (power levels) is FFS.

-Streaming of multi-view content has the potential to disrupt several markets including entertainment/media, education/training, retail/shopping.
+Streaming of multi-view plus depth content has the potential to disrupt several markets including entertainment/media, education/training, retail/shopping.

 Several use cases can be envisioned related to these domains.
 For example, in an education/training scenario, a pre-recorded video of a fitness instructor showing how to perform an exercise can help the student to better understand how the exercise is done and thus replicate in a correct way.
 Another example in education domain would be a mechanic giving a tutorial on how to assemble a mountain bike.
 The viewer can watch the movements of the mechanic from different angles and get an improved understanding of the different steps due to depth perception and different viewpoints.
 In the entertainment domain, users can stream a performance from their favorite band to their living room and experience greater immersion potentially together with spatial audio.